NicoHood/Hoodloader/Readme.md

 * access eeprom
 * shrink is Empty buff
 * before every HID reset call HIDflush and HIDcleareports
+* testing all examples in detail
+* adding more examples?

 Version History
 ===============